 Question: Tell us about a recent success you had: How did you accomplish this?
 Who else was involved?
 What hurdles did you encounter?
 What type of impact did this have?
 (500 words or fewer).

 A second, short-answer question will be asked only of those invited to interview:

 The mission of the MIT Sloan School of Management is to develop principled, innovative leaders who improve the world and to generate ideas that advance management practice.
 Please share with us something about your past that aligns with this mission.
 (250 words or fewer).

-The Admissions Committee invites you to share anything else you would like us to know about you, in any format.
-If you choose to use a multimedia format, please host the information on a website and provide us the URL.
+The Admissions Committee invites you to share additional information about yourself, in any format.
+If you choose a multimedia format, please host the information on a website and provide us with the URL.

 MBA applicants must submit two letters of recommendation.
 Professional recommendations are preferred from individuals who are able to speak with certainty about your professional achievements and potential.
 Recommenders must submit recommendations online.
-We do not accept mailed recommendations.
+We do not accept recommendations via the mail.
 Recommendations may be in either letter or short answer format and should not exceed two pages each.
 Please note: We do not accept recommendations from family members.